jfields4733/Jordan/-5MuxOfMux/Lecture.md

 An AND gate can be thought of as a switch.
 Think of one of the two inputs as the **control**.
 Think of the other input as **data**.
 The **data** only gets through if the **control** is a one.
 A NAND gate operates in a similar fashion and can be used to build a mux.

-A NAND, voltage **control**led buffer, and transistor all share the same three port interface:
+A NAND, voltage **control**led buffer, and transistor all share the same three port interface.

 #### Primitive Mux has 4 port diagram